ericbigpanda/docs.bigpanda.io/_integrations/jira.md

 #### Connect JIRA to BigPanda

 The JIRA integration allows you to easily create JIRA issues from BigPanda incidents.
-Use the form below to configure how the JIRA issues should be created.
+Use the form below to configure how the JIRA issues are created.

 |Field|Description|Example|